Traditional Irish Music

 Check out Fiddler Magazine's Fall 2015 issue for a feature article on Haley by Mary Larsen!

-On October 24, 2015 Haley took 1st place in the Junior Fiddler of Dooney Competition in Sligo, Ireland!!!
+On October how to invest in cryptocurrency philippines 24, 2015 Haley took 1st place in the Junior Fiddler of Dooney Competition in Sligo, Ireland!!!

 Like Haley Richardson Music on Facebook to see new photos, videos, and announcements of upcoming events!!